WELCOME TO

 in a rather cloverleaf form which feathers a bit out on the petals.
 The green throat of each bloom

 provides very nice contrast.
+Petals are nicely ruffled with a

 Happily,